null Skip to main content

 • Bones that splinter, like cooked chicken legs, pork chop bones, or steak bones

-• Raw non-High Pressure Pasteurized (HPP) trout, salmon, shad, sturgeon (these could carry a parasite
+• Raw non-High Pressure Pasteurized (HPP) trout, salmon, shad, sturgeon (these could carry a parasite that causes illness)

-• Raw bread or yeast doughs and even large amounts of baked bread (can cause excess gas, stomach
+• Raw bread or yeast doughs and even large amounts of baked bread (can cause excess gas, stomach swelling, and bloat)

-• High sugar foods (irritating/disruptive to the gut and gut microbiome, negative effect on blood sugar and
+• High sugar foods (irritating/disruptive to the gut and gut microbiome, negative effect on blood sugar and insulin)

-• Fatty foods, cooked fats, high trans-fat content, gristle, seasoned skin and trimmings (gastric upset,
+• Fatty foods, cooked fats, high trans-fat content, gristle, seasoned skin and trimmings (gastric upset, pancreatitis)

 • Spicy foods (gastrointestinal upset)

-As we head into the New Year, it’s a good time to take a few minutes to review some steps to keep our pets happy and healthy through nutrition.
+It is always a good time to take a few minutes to review some steps to keep our pets happy and healthy through nutrition.
 What you feed your pet daily for meals and snacks will determine the quality of his or her health and can promote a longer life.
 Dogs and cats are carnivores.
 Their digestive systems do not operate efficiently on highly processed foods or grain-rich diets.
 Keep in mind when choosing or preparing snacks and meals for your pet it is thought that diets consisting of processed foods, grain-rich foods, and high carbohydrate foods can eventually lead to the problems so many pet owners face: dogs and cats suffering from obesity, arthritis, gastric challenges, diabetes, allergies, itching, poor coats, ear and urinary tract infections, irritable bowel syndrome, poor appetites, diarrhea, constipation, excessive grass eating, and skeletal problems.
 In addition, the simple practice of adding probiotics/enzymes and nutritional supplements to a healthful feeding regimen can help prevent or address many of these health issues.

 It is not uncommon for veterinarians to see a sharp increase in cases of pancreatitis, gastroenteritis, and bloat in the days following those holidays with traditional large meals, but it can happen at any time.
 The problem is not usually the fact that the dogs or cats ate “people food”, but rather the way the food has been prepared and the portions that we tend to feed them.
 Turkey meat and steamed vegetables are as healthful for our dogs and cats as they are for us, whereas the high-fat and high-salt scraps like turkey skin, gravy, ham, or deadly cooked bones, cause innumerable problems.
 Gastroenteritis and acute pancreatitis are often a result of animals eating cooked high-fat meals from unaccustomed origin, or in excessive quantities.
 Consuming cooked bones can result in gastroenteritis, gut obstruction, or even gut perforation.
 We are definitely not opposed to sharing the bounties of the table, but do be sure you are selecting the most healthful and simplest portions of the meal.
 Also, stay alert to potential hazards away from the dog bowl.
 “Counter Surfers” and trash can raiders are constantly lurking in the shadows.
 If your dog does sneak past your guard, a good dose of concentrated probiotics and/or a product to counteract gas and bloat is a great first aid treatment, and then watch your dog closely for any signs of distress.
 Excessive drooling, heavy panting, trying to vomit but cannot, abdominal distention, and arching of the back all are indicators that it is time to go to the vet - quickly!